soodoku/wait/README.md

 **Note** CA DMV does not report over how long a period it averages the wait time.

 To scrape the data, we ran [scripts/get_dmv_wait_data.py](scripts/get_dmv_wait_data.py).
-The script depends on three pieces of data which we have stored as Python lists:
+The script depends on three pieces of data that we have stored as Python lists:
     * [Office Locales](scripts/ca_locales.py)
     * [Services](scripts/services.py)
     * [Output Column Names](scripts/output_columns.py)

 #### Sociodemographic Data

 We assume that the patrons for a DMV office are households for which the respective DMV office is the closest.
 Ideally, we want the sociodemographic composition of the patrons.
 But that requires us to know where each household is located and the sociodemographics of each household.
 We can get some of the data on household location from voter files, property records, etc. But still, the data would be incomplete.
 And we would need to infer variables of interest like income from the property value of the house, which means our measures will have a fair degree of error.
 Furthermore, to solve it correctly, we need to construct a distance matrix between households and DMV offices, which is expensive.
 (Note: we can switch it to a random sample to reduce computational costs.)
 We can solve the problem by choosing a more coarse geographical unit for which census data is available and then solve a problem that finds the closest DMV office for each coarse geographical unit, approximated by its centroid.
 For our first version, however, we choose something yet simpler: sociodemographic data of the field office's zip code gotten via the census API.
 The data can be downloaded [here](data/ca_census_data/).
 We pulled it from the ["Age and Sex"](https://data.census.gov/cedsci/table?q=S0101&tid=ACSST5Y2019.S0101), ["Commuting Characteristics by Sex"](https://data.census.gov/cedsci/table?q=S0801&tid=ACSST5Y2019.S0801), and ["Median Income in the Past 12 Months"](https://data.census.gov/cedsci/table?q=S1903&tid=ACSST5Y2019.S1903) tables from the U.S. Census's 2019 [American Community Survey (5-year Estimates)](https://www.census.gov/programs-surveys/acs/about.html).
 The primary weakness of using this approach is that there is a mismatch between the population of interest (identified in the first sentence) and the quantity we use.

 ### Analysis and Results